-The Historical Commission has adopted procedures delegating to staff the review and approval of some reversible alterations which have the potential to adversely affect historic fabric to the staff.
+Ch.·2.78.190.B.
+Exterior paint color is categorically excluded from review in neighborhood some reversible alterations which have the potential to adversely affect historic fabric to the staff.
 A Certificate of Nonapplicability will be issued by the staff if Conservation District guidelines are followed.
-These categories will include \[\]
+These categories will include

-- → Ch.·2.78.220.A.¶

-- → Ch.·2.78.220.A.¶

-- Ch.
-2.78.190.B.
-Exterior paint color is categorically excluded from review in neighborhood conservation districts.
+Ch.·2.78.190.B.
+Exterior paint color is categorically excluded from review in neighborhood

-- Ordinary repairs or maintenance using similar materials and construction details to those existing. - → Reconstruction replicating the exterior design of a building, structure, or exterior architectural feature damaged or destroyed by fire, storm, or other disaster, provided such reconstruction is begun within one year thereafter and carried forward with due diligence. - → Roof repairs and HVAC equipment not visible from a public way. - Window replacement in conformity with the Commission's published guidelines to be adopted by the Commission after public hearing.
+- ◆ Ordinary repairs or maintenance using similar materials and construction details to those existing.¶ - → Reconstruction replicating the exterior design of a building, structure, or exterior architectural feature damaged or destroyed by fire, storm, or other disaster, provided such reconstruction is begun within one year thereafter and carried forward with due diligence. ↑ ▼ - •→Roof repairs and HVAC equipment not visible from a public way.¶ - Window replacement in conformity with the Commission's published guidelines to be adopted by the Commission after public hearing.